markjaquith/login-logo/readme.txt

 == Upgrade Notice ==

 = 0.6 =
-Upgrade if you want the ability to set a custom logo per site on a network.
+Upgrade now for WordPress 3.4 support!
+Also adds the ability to set a custom logo per site on a network.

 = 0.5 =
 Upgrade immediately or the plugin will not work in WordPress 3.3!